Direct answer

 Can anonymization really hide which model wrote what?

-Not perfectly.
-Writing style, characteristic vocabulary, and formatting preferences leak identity even when the label is gone.
-Models tend to have recognizable voices.
-Anonymization still helps because it removes the explicit cue, but a sufficiently attentive judge can often guess.
+Not really.
+Writing style, vocabulary, and formatting leak identity even without the label.
+Models have voices.
+Removing the explicit tag still helps — it's a degraded signal, not a clean one — but a careful judge can often guess.

 Does Joint Chiefs anonymize outputs?

 Yes.
-Findings are anonymized before the final synthesis so the moderator judges arguments rather than brands.
-The orchestrator preserves per-finding provider attribution in the transcript you can read afterward, but the moderator's context does not include it during the decision step.
+Findings are anonymized before the final synthesis so the moderator judges arguments, not brands.
+Per-finding attribution stays in the transcript you read afterward — the moderator just doesn't see it during the decision step.

 When should anonymization be turned off?

-When you are using a weighted voting-threshold mode and the weights carry domain meaning — for example, giving a security-strong model a heavier vote on security findings.
-Weighting is only useful if the vote-counter knows which model produced which finding.
-In those modes, anonymization and weighting cancel each other out.
+When you're using weighted voting and the weights carry domain meaning — say, a heavier vote for a security-strong model on security findings.
+Weighting needs labels to apply to.
+Run both at once and they cancel each other out.